Skip to Content

 Easy Slow Cooker French Dip Sandwiches

-Ladle the Au Jus liquid from the crockpot into two individual dipping bowls.
+Ladle the Au Jus liquid from the crockpot into individual dipping bowls.

 Serve the sandwiches with the Au Jus for dipping.